 Nothing is more frustrating than having your gluten free cake turn out dense.
 This can be caused by a few potential issues.

-1. I always tell my readers not to use a stand mixer when they mix cake batter.
-They tend to overmix your batter, leaving you with a denser cake.
-Mix the gluten free cake batter only until the ingredients are combined, and avoid overbaking by checking the cake a few minutes before the suggested baking time.
+- I always advise my readers not to use a stand mixer when mixing cake batter.
+They tend to overmix your batter, resulting in a denser cake.

-2. Another reason for a dense cake is that every gluten-free flour blend has a high starch-to-grain ratio.
+- Another reason for a dense cake is that every gluten-free flour blend has a different starch-to-grain ratio.
 This will greatly affect the cake’s moisture level.
-If you use a flour blend I didn’t test; you may need to adjust the liquid or flour amount to get the right batter consistency.
+If you use a flour blend I didn’t test, you may need to adjust the liquid or flour amount to get the right batter consistency.

 Why did my gluten-free cake sink in the middle?

-1. I know it is tempting to open the oven door and check on your cake, but opening it while baking can cause it to sink in the middle.
-Cakes need a consistent, steady baking temperature.
-Opening the oven door lets cooler air into the oven, slowing the baking process.
+- Opening the oven door while your cake is baking can cause it to sink in the middle.
+This happens because cakes need a consistent, steady baking temperature.
+Opening the oven door allows cooler air to enter the oven, slowing the baking process.

 Yes, this cake recipe would be delicious as a bundt cake.
 The baking time will be longer than if you bake in a cake pan.